 Another remarkable green project of the Berlin startup scene is Original Unverpackt, the first supermarket in the world dedicated to a zero-waste lifestyle.
 In their Berlin (and online) shop, only organic, natural and sustainable products, no unnecessary disposable packaging and you only buy what you really need.
 A clever way to reduce plastic waste and leftovers.

-This green electricity can also be found in the replacement batteries offered by GreenPack, a young promising startup for which renewable electricity can also be mobile.
-Their intelligent batteries enable to store and transport green energies for various uses, whether it is for your electric car, scooter or house.
+Green electricity can also be found in the replacement batteries offered by GreenPack, a young promising startup for which renewable electricity can also be mobile.
+Their intelligent batteries enable to store and transport green energies for various uses, whether it is for your electric car, scooter or house